qihongl/mathCognition_PDP_RL/README.md

 # pdp approach to matematical cognition
-For the summer research project at Stanford, supervised by Professor Jay McClelland.
-The project uses RL and PDP to model mathematical cognition.
+For the summer research project at Stanford CSLI, supervised by Professor Jay McClelland.

+The goal is to build a RL driven model for couting.